Speed

 default numeric and string types.

-uCalc supports many data types.
+many data types.
 However, it is designed to run at

 optimal speeds when the default numeric or string types are used.
-Note that the default numeric type is
+It is generally better to avoid

-defining things, and let uCalc select the appropriate default numeric
+specifying a numeric type when defining things, and let uCalc select the appropriate default numeric type,

-type, unless you need the specific properties of a given type.
-It is possible to optimize uCalc for
+unless you need the specific properties of a given type.
+It is possible to optimize uCalc for data types other than the current

-data types other than the current defaults.
-However, details for this are beyond the scope of this
+are beyond the scope of this documentation.

 - Use